CodeLit/super-easy-file-backups/README.md

 ### `copies` option:

-How many copies need to be in according folders, tree will be like this:
+How many copies need to be in according folders, file tree will look like this:
 <pre>
 📦backups
  ┣ 📂annually